-Bengaluru ranked the world’s most dynamic city, trumping Silicon Valley and Shanghai
+Bengaluru ranked the world’s most dynamic city, trumping Silicon Valley region and Shanghai

 Hyderabad was the only other Indian city to make it to the top 10, while Delhi, Chennai, Mumbai and Pune featured among the top 30.

 India’s IT capital Bengaluru has emerged as “the most dynamic city in the world”, piping the Silicon Valley, Shanghai and Boston.
-Vietnam’s Ho chi Minh City came in second, while the Silicon valley in Unites States claimed the third spot.
+Vietnam’s Ho Chi Minh City came in second, while the Silicon Valley region in the United States claimed the third spot.
 The rankings were determined by the JLL City Momentum Index and released at the World Economic Forum in Davos.

 Besides Bengaluru, Hyderabad is the only other Indian city to make it to the top 10 in the list.
 Delhi, Chennai, Mumbai and Pune feature among the top 30, half of which are cities in the Asia-Pacific.